 - Serve with ketchup, BBQ sauce, mustard as condiments.
 For a simple, easy meal, pair a few of these with steamed broccoli or a salad.
 Filling and low in calories!

-- Allow potatoes to cool before storing in the refrigerator.
+- Allow potatoes to cool on the counter before storing in the refrigerator.